lucaso19891019/IMEXLB-1.0/README.md

 ## Background
 LBM is a relatively novel approach to solve the Navier-Stokes equations (NSE) in the low-Mach number regime.
 The governing equation can be derived from the Boltzmann equation after discretizing the phase space with constant microscopic lattice velocities.
 One major drive behind the use of LBM in the CFD community is the ease of parallelization, but the increasing popularity of LBM can also be attributed to its unique feature: LBM solves a simplified Boltzmann equation that is essentially a set of 1st-order hyperbolic PDEs with constant microscopic lattice velocities, for which a plethora of simple yet excellent discretization schemes are available.
 Furthermore, all the complex non-linear effects are modeled locally at the grid points.

-## Paper
-Geng Liu, Saumil Patel, Ramesh Balakrishnan and Taehun Lee.
-IMEXLBM 1.0: A Proxy Application based on the Lattice Boltzmann Method for solving Computational Fluid Dynamic problems on GPUs. 	arXiv:2201.11330

 ## Code Characteristics
 * Written in Fortran 90
 * MPI+OpenMP hybrid parallelism with GPU offloading directives